-The Maxwell Museum of Anthropology houses anthropological collections from around the world spanning 2.5 million years of human cultural development.
+The Maxwell Museum of Anthropology hosts ongoing and temporary exhibitions in four gallery spaces.
+The Museum also houses anthropological collections from around the world spanning 2.5 million years of human cultural development.
 Although its collections emphasize the American Southwest, other strengths include Africa, the Arctic, Australia, Central and South America, India, New Guinea, Oceania, Pakistan, and Southeast Asia.
 The Museum houses more than one million archaeological and ethnological objects, human skeletal remains, orthodontic records of thousands of individuals, more than 100,000 images, and extensive document archives.
 During its history, the Maxwell Museum has been a leader among university-based anthropology museums.

 Download Maxwell Museum Newsletters: